1923 Underwood Portable 3 Bank #96025

 Description:

 This beautiful 3 Bank was an unexpected holiday gift from a neighbor of a friend.
 It had belonged to his mother, and he remembers typing high school papers on it.
-Based on age and condition, I am guessing it may have belonged to an older relative of his mother, perhaps a parent.
-It's too old for her to have bought new, but in such good condition that it appears to have been kept in one family and perhaps serviced regularly.
-The only significant flaw I could find is a crack in the platen.
+It appears to have been kept in very good condition by its family, perhaps serviced regularly.
+The only significant flaw I could find is some nicks in the platen.
 Oh, and a dead spider inside.
 Definitely a keeper (the typewriter, not the spider)!

 Judging from the address label on the side, it appears to have spent most of its career in Washington, DC.
-Because I received one other typewriter (my Royalite) from this family, I believe the owner's name was Fran Harris.
+I think this lovely machine is well worth the investment of a new coat of rubber for the platen.

 Typeface Specimen: